xdl907/switching-and-routing-project/README.md

 Open host 1 in client mode setting max length of messages (MTU) to 500 bytes
 >  mininet/util/m h1 iperf -c 10.0.0.2 -M 500

-Open the browser and chech rule installation on *http://localhost:8282*
+Open the browser and check rule installation on *http://localhost:8282*

+Simulate a link failure in the default MPLS path with
+>  link s1 s3 down

+Restore the previous link with
+>  link s1 s3 up

+Simulate a link failure in the default and backup MPLS path with
+>  link s1 s3 down

+>  link s1 s4 down

+Restore the previous link with
+>  link s1 s3 up